-The WiscNet Cybersecurity Tabletop is an interactive storytelling tool designed to help WiscNet members practice responding to cyber threats in realistic scenarios.
+The WiscNet Cybersecurity Tabletop - Sudden Valley (ft.
+Mr. Pixels) is an interactive storytelling tool designed to help WiscNet members practice responding to cyber threats in realistic scenarios.
 Users choose a role on the cybersecurity incident response team.
 Through engaging, guided simulations set in the fictional community of Sudden Valley, Wisconsin, users face escalating challenges like ransomware or phishing attacks.
 They make strategic decisions, roll dice to determine outcomes, and learn incident response best practices in a gamified experience.

 🎟️ Tickets Available | 👩🏻💻 Private

-Let Mr. Pixels Develop a Cybersecurity Runbook is a custom-built AI prompt designed to guide people through the NIST Cybersecurity Framework 2.0.
+WiscNet Cybersecurity Runbook (ft.
+Mr. Pixels) is a custom-built AI prompt designed to guide people through the NIST Cybersecurity Framework 2.0.
 It operates conversationally, asking for your name, organization, and type before generating a tailored cybersecurity runbook.
 The prompt explains each framework step in detail—why it matters and how to implement it—while keeping it casual.
 It also requests real-world cybersecurity scenarios to walk through, making the process interactive.
 Built on OpenAI’s GPTs platform, it uses custom instructions, actions, and uploaded reference files to provide practical, context-aware responses.

 Thanks to Jen Leasure at The Quilt, James Deaton, Lauren Michael, Dana Brunson, Karl Newell, and Alison Ferreira from Internet2, as well as Jim Stewert from the Utah Education Network (UEN).
 Extra thanks to Sarah Miller at WiscNet for holding space for a monkey.